praveeendominic/NLP/README.md

 # NLP
-Natural language processing techniques that include pattern matching, elimination of stop words, punctuations, numerics, tokenizations and vectorization.
+Natural language processing techniques that include preprocessing steps such as pattern matching, tokenization, elimination of stop words, punctuations, numerics,stemming/lemmatization and vectorization.
 Libraries used:
 re
 nltk